agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 maintains the list of abbreviations and their full forms for your reference.

-**Note 2:** This essay heavily relies on the 80k-hours-career-guide.
+**Note 2:** This essay heavily relies on the research done by 80k-hours-career-guide.

 <!-- todo why 80k hours is the shizz -->

 ### Approach 1: Earning-to-give

-A career in ETG might include one of the following:
+A career in ETG might look like one of the following:

 - **An investment banker** who will earn in millions and give away >50% of his salary.

-- A **Management Consultant** who will earn > 250k$ and give away >30%
+- A **Management Consultant** who will earn > 250k$ and give away >30% of his salary.

-- A **Data scientist/Project Manager** who will earn 200k$ (in 5-10
+- A **Data scientist/Project Manager/Programmer** who will earn 200k$
-  years) and give as much as possible
+  (within a few years) and give as much as possible

-- A **Programmer** who will earn 200k$ and give as much as possible
+- An **Entrepreneur** who will earn in millions of $ and donate >50% of his salary

-- Taking up **Entrepreneurship** although with very small chance of success, has the potential to cause major influence with earning, advocacy and DW.

-  [Ben West](https://80000hours.org/career-guide/member-stories/ben-west/) ([LinkedIn](https://www.linkedin.com/in/bentwest/)) an entrepreneur (who was guided by
-  80k-hours) is expected to donate millions to charity.
+  Taking up **Entrepreneurship** although with very small chance of success, has the potential to cause major influence with earning, advocacy and DW.
+[Ben West](https://80000hours.org/career-guide/member-stories/ben-west/) ([LinkedIn](https://www.linkedin.com/in/bentwest/)) an entrepreneur (who was guided by 80k-hours-career-guide) is expected to donate millions to charity.
 He is going to keep a minimum wage for himself and donate the rest of his salary.
 Ben West is a fantastic and inspiring example of someone who is going to be ETG.
 There is a lot of luck involved with entrepreneurship, but nevertheless, it is the attitude that is at praise here - A person who can earn millions saying he will keep minimum wage.

 <!-- Amazing, he can even say things like this! -->

 ### Approach 2: Direct Working

->80,000 Hours thinks that oly a small proportion of people should
+>80,000 Hours thinks that only a small proportion of people should
 >earn to give long term.
 We think that most people should be doing
 >things like politics, policy, high-value research, for-profit and
 >non-profit entrepreneurship, and DW for highly socially
 >valuable organizations - [80k-hours-career-guide](https://80000hours.org/)

-Most types of DW featured in the 80k-hours-career-guide fall under
+Most types of DW featured in the 80k-hours-career-guide fall under the following 3 categories:

-- Found &/or Lead or manage Effective-Altruism-Organizations (EAOs) to be most impactful.
-Some inspiring profiles covered by 80k-hours in this area of DW, are below:
+1. Found &/or Lead or manage Effective-Altruism-Organizations (EAOs) to be most impactful.
+Some inspiring profiles (featured by 80k-hours) in this category are below:

-  [Tara Macaulay](https://80000hours.org/career-guide/member-stories/tara/)([Linkedin](https://www.linkedin.com/in/tarajmacaulay/)), was (then) head of operations (now
+	  [Tara Macaulay](https://80000hours.org/career-guide/member-stories/tara/) ([Linkedin](https://www.linkedin.com/in/tarajmacaulay/)), was (then) head of operations (now
   CEO) in the Center for Effective Altruism (CEA).
 Tara has always been outstanding at her work, be it with saving money for her company or rising the ranks very fast.
 She has apparently left a lasting impact